nightroman/PowerShellTraps/Basic/Local-ActionPreference/README.md

     Continue
     Inquire
     Ignore
+    Suspend

-*Ignore* was added in PowerShell 3.0.
+*Ignore* was added in PowerShell 3.0. *Suspend* was added in PowerShell 4.0.

 ### The problem